 Mantas Mikaitis obtained a BSc(Hons) and a PhD in computer science from the University of Manchester in 2016 and 2020 respectively.
 In his studies he worked on the SpiNNaker project led by Prof. Steve Furber and, under the supervision of David R. Lester, explored numerical accuracy of neural simulations on the SpiNNaker neuromorphic chip and has developed arithmetic accelerators for the next generation SpiNNaker2 chip.
 In 2019 he received a prestigious EPSRC Doctoral Prize Fellowship as part of which he is researching low precision arithmetic in numerical linear algebra.
 His research interests include various aspects of computer arithmetic and related topics.

-Xinye Chen is a Ph.D. student supervised by Dr. Stefan Güttel.
-His research interests include the Krylov subspace and time series analysis, with a particular interest in machine learning.
+Xinye Chen is a third-year Ph.D. student supervised by Prof. Stefan Güttel.
+His research interests include the Krylov subspace and time series analysis, with a particular interest in the application of accelerated matrix computation.
+He is currently working on topics in graph representation learning and pattern recognition.

 Michael Connolly is a third year PhD student working with Professor Nick Higham.
 His research focuses on developing a new generation of numerical linear algebra algorithms that exploit current and future computers.
 He has a particular interest in multi-precision arithmetic, stochastic rounding and randomized algorithms.